Model density approach to Ewald summations: Theoretical Method

 \subsubsection{Convergence of the lattice series}

 Consider a lattice with $\ncells$ periodically repeated cells, each of which is associated to a direct lattice vector $\bm{g}$.
-The corresponding electrostatic potential at a generic point $\bm{r}$ can thus be evaluated by summing the contributions of Eq.\nosep\eqref{multipole_series} over the whole set of direct lattice vectors, thus leading to
+The corresponding electrostatic potential at a generic point $\bm{r}$ can thus be evaluated by writing the expansion in Eq.\nosep\eqref{multipole_1} in a compact form and summing the contributions of the resulting expression over the whole set of direct lattice vectors, thus leading to